LAWRENCE NAFF

 Who are some of your biggest artistic influences?

-Gustav Klimt, Elisa Insua, and Theo Kamecke
+Gustav Klimt, Elisa Insua, Theo Kamecke, Bruce Goff, and Lee Mullican.

 How have you developed your artist career?